LLNL/mhysa/doc/Examples.md

 Some examples that use implicit or semi-implicit (IMEX) time integration methods implemented in PETSc.
 To run them, HyPar needs to be compiled \b with \b PETSc.

+\subpage ib_examples : Examples that use the immersed boundary method to simulate various geometries.

 \page basic_examples Basic Examples

 The following are some basic examples that are simulated using HyPar.
 They